-Countless education, cultural, and philanthropic leaders have worked tirelessly over four decades on ways to get arts instruction back into Chicago classrooms.
+Countless education, cultural and philanthropic leaders have worked tirelessly for over half a century on ways to get arts instruction back into Chicago classrooms.
 In 2008, The Wallace Foundation published Revitalizing Arts Education Through Community-Wide Coordination, which explored the state of arts education in urban districts nationwide.
 Chicago's need for improvement was clear.

-Soon after, more than 200 of Chicago's largest museums, cultural institutions, and neighborhood arts organizations joined district leaders, principals and teachers from Chicago Public Schools and leading foundations and corporations to form the Chicago Arts Learning Initiative (CALI) with the goal to develop a plan for expanding arts in schools citywide.
+Soon after, more than 200 of Chicago's largest museums, cultural institutions and neighborhood arts organizations joined district leaders, principals and teachers from Chicago Public Schools and leading foundations and corporations to form the Chicago Arts Learning Initiative (CALI), with the goal of developing a plan for expanding arts in schools citywide.

 In 2012, Ingenuity helped capitalize on this call by driving the creation of the first Chicago Public Schools Arts Education Plan in partnership with the CPS Department of Arts Education.
-As a result of the new district-wide Plan, major policies have been advanced:
+As a result of this district-wide Plan, major policies have been advanced:

-These monumental policy changes are a step in the right direction, but they only mark the beginning of our work.
-Ingenuity is now focused on working with CPS and with external partners to implement the Plan through the Creative School Initiative and with funds raised through Be Creative: The Campaign for Chicago Arts Education.
+These monumental policy changes were steps in the right direction, but they only marked the beginning of our work.
+Since 2012, Ingenuity has been focused on working with CPS and external partners to implement the Plan with funds raised through the Creative School Initiative.